jinfeijoy/NLP/MyNLPJourney/Notes/Modern Approach in NLP Processing.md

 ## Chapter 9 Transfer Learning for NLP II
 Unsupervised representation learning has been highly successful in NLP.
 Typically, these methods first pre-train neural networks on large-scale unlabeled text corpora and then fine-tune the models on downstream tasks.
 [Huggingface Transformer Github](https://github.com/huggingface/transformers)
-- Bidirectional Encoder Representations from Transformers (BERT) BERT is published by researchers at Google AI in 2018.
+- Bidirectional Encoder Representations from Transformers (BERT) -- Auto Encoding (AE) BERT is published by researchers at Google AI in 2018.
 It is regarded as a milestone in the NLP community by proposing a bidirectional Language model based on Transformer.
   - BERT is a notable example of AE and it uses the structure of the AutoEncoding model, which means that some tokens in the training data will be masked.
 BERT uses the Transformer Encoder as the structure of the pre-train model and addresses the unidirectional constraints by proposing new pre-training objectives: the Masked Language Model(MLM) and Next-sentence Prediction(NSP).
     - Masked Language Model